KevinMuller7/LauzHack_20_social_map/README.md

 - Analyzing the data: It is a good social map generator, so it gives you a good platform to see how you can interpret the data.

-- Adding features: This mock-up app is minimal in terms of data gathering (but already powerful), but it is straight forward to add new feature
+- Adding feature: This mock-up app is minimal in terms of data gathering (but already powerful), but it is straight forward to add new feature

 - Translating the code in another language: Obviously, Maltab is not a language to implement an app, but it is easier to create an app based on a working prototype than from scratch.
 I will help you as much as I can in this process.